 Value-added product manufacturing on local farms has been one of the leading drivers in new agricultural businesses for the last decade.
 A value-added product is loosely defined as enhancing or improving the value of an agricultural commodity.
-Examples of these types of uses include alcohol manufacturing facilities such as wineries, breweries, or distilleries, creameries, and cheese manufacturing.
+Examples of these types of uses include alcohol manufacturing facilities such as wineries, breweries, or distilleries, as well as, creameries, and cheese manufacturing.
 In 2012, the County adopted new Zoning Ordinance regulations to include some of these new land uses.
-Since then, there have been several businesses of these types established and they have become quite successful.
+Further amendments in 2019 helped streamline definitions and refine permitted locations for alcohol production facilities as a whole.
+These amendments have enabled several businesses of these types to become successfully established.

 More traditional agricultural operations have also begun to incorporate alternative agricultural uses on farms to produce additional income.
-Popular uses include U-pick operations, hayrides, corn mazes, and petting zoos with traditional and alternative livestock.
+Popular uses include U-pick operations, hayrides, corn mazes, and petting zoos with traditional and exotic livestock.